In this Instarem amaze card review, we’ll break down the amaze card changes and determine if the amaze card is still worth its salt.

 The amaze card is also free; you can apply for a physical amaze card via the app and it will be delivered to you.
 There's no annual fee, processing fee, and application fee either.

-Even if you’re paying in a foreign currency, simply charge your purchase to your amaze card and it will automatically convert the amount for you at competitive FX rates, without additional fees or charges.
+Even if you’re paying in a foreign currency, charge your purchase to your amaze card.
+It will automatically convert the amount for you at competitive FX rates without additional fees or charges.

 To check how much your transaction is exactly in SGD, log in to your Instarem mobile app.